What Happens With Your Limited Company When You Get Divorced?

 1. Offsetting

-This is where you keep the limited company and its ownership intact but instead forfeit assets from another area.
+This is where you keep the limited company and its ownership intact but instead forfeit assets from another area during the divorce.
 For example, you could keep your limited company, its shares, and value, but choose to let your spouse keep your family home instead.

 The best way to think about this option is to break it down into kids sharing toys.
 If someone wants to keep the big red fire engine and station to themselves without sharing, then they need to give up their legos so they both have something to play with.

-Offsetting helps prevent certain assets from being divided but still gives each partner a fair and equal distribution of your shared assets.
+Offsetting helps prevent certain assets from being divided but still gives each partner a fair and equal distribution of the toy box.

 2. Buy out